jmdaweb/NVDARemoteServer/readme.md

 On Linux and Mac Os x: go to /var/log/NVDARemoteServer.log

 On Windows: NVDARemoteServer.log is located inside the program folder.

+On a Docker container: run docker logs containername.
+For example: docker logs my_nvda_remote

+Read the Docker documentation to see all available commands.

 ##Creating your own self-signed certificate